English (ENG)

 Prerequisite: Upper-level status or one course in English.
 Analysis of selected aspects of the novel, novella, or short story: theme, motif, concept, or movement in English, American, or world literature.
 May be taken more than once when content varies.
 Offered occasionally.

-ENG 452 STUDIES IN DRAMA
+ENG 452 TOPICS IN THE STUDY OF DRAMA

 3, 3/0